 Those seemingly random moments of bursting into tears when your partner asks you to meet them at the restaurant instead of the movie theater may not be so random.
 According to a 2013 study published in the journal Canadian Family Physician, being surrounded by abuse as a child can make adults very prone to disproportionately intense emotional responses.
 Though toxicity and abuse aren’t the same thing, they can overlap, and parents don’t have to be consistently abusive to have long-lasting impacts on how their children respond to the world, Henin says.

-“If a parent dismisses (‘Stop being a baby’) or over-indulges the child’s emotions (‘You don’t have to go to school if you’re scared’), the child doesn’t have the opportunity to develop appropriate skills to manage them,” Henin explains.
+“If a parent dismisses (‘stop being a baby’) or over-indulges the child’s emotions (‘you don’t have to go to school if you’re scared’), the child doesn’t have the opportunity to develop appropriate skills to manage them,” Henin explains.
 “These can translate into difficulties regulating negative emotions as an adult.”
-That can definitely make things as “little” as last-minute plan changes spiral you over the anxiety edge.
+That can definitely cause things as “little” as last-minute changes of plan to spiral you over the anxiety edge.

 You Tend To Put Your Own Emotional Needs Last

 Whether you grew up with a verbally or physically abusive parent, a manipulative one, or a parent who otherwise made you feel like they didn’t love you, your own emotional life may have always come last in the hierarchy of the household.
 “Children may learn that the ‘best’ way to act is to prioritize other people’s needs and emotions over their own,” Henin says.
 “In the short run, doing so may help decrease conflict or anxiety and give them a sense of being in control.
 However, in the long run, it teaches them to consistently disregard their own needs.”
 You might force yourself to go to that party with your partner instead of doing your work, no matter how much it’ll stress you out — but, Henin explains, ignoring your needs now can build a lot of resentment long-term.

 You Feel Out Of Touch With Your “Real” Self